apache/yunikorn-site/docs/design/user_group_enforcement.md

 Limits can be configured for queues at any level.
 Limits are applied recursively in the case of a queue limit.
 This means that a limit on the root queue is an overall limit in the cluster for the user or group.
 A root queue limit is thus also equivalent with the partition limit.
+While if both the root queue limit and the partition limit exist and are not equal, an error will be returned.

 A limit is per individual user or group.
 It is not a combined limit for all users or groups specified in the limit object.
 See the below limit object as an example.